ViaQ/fluent-plugin-relp/README.md

 just note that you will probably need ruby development libraries installed to do this.

+You can also install through `bundler` and use `rake test` to run unit tests for plugin.

 ## Usage

 To use the plugin just add tou your fluent.conf file: